 A bust of Lieutenant Adnan to commemorate his bravery, located at Reflections at Bukit Chandu.

 Despite their disadvantage, Lieutenant Adnan encouraged his men to fight till their last breath.
 With no more ammunition, the company bravely engaged in hand-to-hand combat and refused to retreat or surrender.

 After being swiftly outnumbered, Lieutenant Adnan was captured.
 In many recounts, it is said that he and his men were brutally beaten and kicked before being hung upside down on a tree.
 Though some may claim that their sacrifice was in vain in the face of the British’s surrender the next day, their story continues to symbolise strength and sacrifice in desperate times.

 A heritage centre near Kent Ridge Park today

 Check out the statue of the Malay Regiment C Company at the front of the centre.

 Today, their bravery can be seen commemorated in a restored black and white colonial bungalow called Reflections at Bukit Chandu.
 This heritage centre is a good stop for Singaporeans and tourists alike to learn more about our country’s history and how far it has come.

-The second exhibit features a multimedia retelling of the Battle of Bukit Chandu with a map of the battle printed onto the floor
+The 2nd exhibit features a multimedia retelling of the Battle of Bukit Chandu with a map of the battle printed onto the floor.

 To learn more about the battle, Reflections at Bukit Chandu features a few exhibits that honour Opium Hill’s past.
-Aside from the usual historical artefacts, what stuck out to me was the animated interpretations of the battle complete with voice narration.
-The way these videos travel across the walls will have you feeling like you’ve been transported right in the middle of the site.
+Aside from the usual historical artefacts, there are also animated interpretations of the battle complete with voice narration that will have you feeling like you’ve been transported right in the middle of the site.

 You’ll find artefacts like battle uniforms and even learn about how opium was packed here